Relintai/pandemonium_engine_docs/tutorials/physics/soft_body.md

 ![](img/softbody_cube_menu.png)

+Note:
-.. note:: Handle some parameters with care, as some value can lead to strange results.
+ Handle some parameters with care, as some value can lead to strange results.
 For example, if the shape is not completely closed and you set pressure to more than 0, the softbody will fly around like a plastic bag under strong wind.

 Play the scene to view the simulation.